Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/import.md

 * [From outside your Unity project folder](import-file-external.md)

   Use this method when you cannot or do not want to manage the Alembic source file through a copy of a folder of your Unity project.
 For example, to import very large assets, or any assets that you are using in a context of collaborative work that involves multiple teams and shared storage locations.

+>**Note:** The Alembic Importer can only import Alembic files encoded with the Ogawa archive type.
+It does not support HDF5.